 Difference between financial accounting and management accounting

-Difference Between Financial Accounting and Management Accounting
+Financial Accounting vs Management Accounting – Key Differences Explained

 What Is Financial Accounting?